mchristoffersen/landuse/README.md

 Necessary libraries: GDAL, Spectral Python, Numpy, Python Imaging Library

+This script will take a multiband raster and a set of training images as input, and output images classified with Mahalanobis, Gaussian, and K-Means classifiers.

 The first step is to group all of the individual band images from the Landsat level 1 product into one multiband tif.
-This should be done with the gdal_merge.py script with the following syntax
+This should be done with the included gdal_merge.py script with the following syntax

-gdal_merge.py -seperate -v band1img_path band2img_path band3img_path band4img_path ...
+gdal_merge.py -o output.tif -seperate -v band1img_path band2img_path band3img_path band4img_path ...

-This will create a file "out.tif" with all of the bands merged into it.
+This will create a file "output.tif" with all of the bands merged into it.
 This file can be used with the python script.

-To use process_v1.py the user must open the script and modify the paths to the source raster (out.tif) and classified images.
-The user must also make arrays in the section under the path specification section that reflect the classificaions of their sample images.
-I have been choosing sample images of entirely the same subject so far, so that the classification array needed for them is just filled with a single number, and can be created by "namemsk = np.zeros((rows,columns)) + index".
-Additionally the number of bands in the source raster and classified images must be specified and equal right now.
-Once all of the user defined variables are set up the script can be run with the syntax
+Next you will need to open "output.tif" in your favorite GIS and crop out homogenous (in terms of feature type) sections of the image.
+This is for the trained classifiers.
+Next make a file in the format of "./sample_input/training.txt" - a file path and an integer "class" to associate with the training data in that file.
+The integers must start from 1.

+To run the classification, call the classify.py script with the data raster and training image text file as arguments:

-python process_v1.py
+python ./sample_input/output.tif ./sample_input/training.txt

-and will produce the output tiffs "kclimg.tif" from the k-means unsupervised classification, "gclimg.tif" from the Gaussian maximum likelihood supervised classification, and "mclimg.tif" from the Mahalanobis distance supervised classification.

-The analyzate.sh script will takes the path to a folder with the band images, the process_vbash.py script, and the gdal_merge.py script as an argument and automates the process.
-It is buggy sometimes though.
-Usage is like this:

-./run_combined.sh /path/to/image/and/script/directory

-The script will not work if the process_vbash.py and gdal_merge.py scripts are not in the given directory along with the images.
+The script will run and save an image for each classification.

+Coming soon:
+Georeferenced output
+Getting rid of Spectral Python (seems to be dead) probably replacing it with scikit-learn Better documentation